thinkst/canarytools-docs/docs/common-tasks/incidents.md

-# View and Maintain Incident Records
+# Backup and Clear Incidents

 In this example we'll show you how to view incidents from your Console, download them as a json file, followed by acknowledging and deleting them from your Console.